Central Virginia Accident Lawyers

 Recovering Compensation for Catastrophic Injury

 The physical, emotional, and financial difficulties that come with a catastrophic injury can be a lot to handle.
 A successful claim allows victims to recover compensation for these damages.
 Your claim may cover the following costs and losses:

 - Medical expenses – This includes medical treatments, medications, hospital fees, and physical therapy costs.

 - Lost wages – Many people who suffer a catastrophic injury will not be able to return to work for a long time after the accident.
 Compensation can cover lost wages during recovery.

 - Loss of future earning capacity – Those who suffer catastrophic injuries may not be able to return to the same job they once had.
 Some may not ever be able to work again.
 Calculating lost earning capacity includes considering the age, skill level, experience, and education of the victim.

 - Psychological and emotional trauma – Victims of catastrophic injuries may suffer a great deal both physically and emotionally.
 They may recover damages for any emotional trauma and mental anguish related to their injuries.
 Many people call these pain and suffering damages.

 Recovering from a catastrophic injury can be overwhelming for both the victim and their family.
 The attorneys at Tronfeld West & Durrett help families in Virginia recover compensation for their damages.
 With years of experience handling personal injury cases, our staff will investigate the facts of your case and help you recover the compensation you deserve.
+We have offices conveniently located in your neighborhood, whether you are in Richmond, Petersburg, Chesterfield or Mechanicsville.
 For more information on filing your claim, contact our firm today at 804-358-6741.